lukemitch23/Camera-Auction-Website/README.md

  5. Start PHP server `$ sudo php -S localhost:8000 -t Coursework/'prototype 3'`
  6. Open `localhost:8000` in browser and happy selling!

-## Project Issues
+## Contributing
-This project still in early development and so is likely to contain bugs and large errors.
+### This project still in early development and so is likely to contain bugs and large errors.
+You can see that latest developments on the testing branch.
 If you find an error please submit an issue with the following parameters:
  - Issue outline
  - Was the error website breaking or still usable
  - Usage leading to error